evgenyneu/evgenii.com/app/blog/_posts/2014-03-18-semantic-search-and-the-future-of-seo.md

 ## Are we there yet?

-We are still not quite there yet.
+We are not quite there yet.